rackerlabs/technical-blog/_posts/2015-08-03-install-openstack-from-source2.md

     SERVICE_TENANT_ID=`keystone tenant-get service | awk '/ id / { print $4 }'`

-Finally we must configure neutron.
-If the basic configuration file is supplied in the package close process,  remove it, since it is very long and difficult to edit.
+Finally, we must configure neutron.
+If the basic configuration file is supplied in the package close process, remove it, because it is very long and difficult to edit.
 Next, the following sequence will replace it with a simpler one (the original is still in the cloned neutron directory if we ever need to look at it in the future):

     rm /etc/neutron/neutron.conf